damianhakert/damianhakert.github.io/source/posts/2016-12-16-how-to-prepare-for-a-virtual-interview.html.md

+---
-title: "How to Prepare for a Virtual Interview"
+title: "How to prepare for a virtual interview"
 author: Sasha Bannister
 author_twitter: sashafrisbee
-categories:
+categories: inside gitlab
-image_title:
+image_title: '/images/blogimages/i-love-spreadsheets-trial-evaluation.jpg'
-description:
+description: " "
+---

 <!-- more -->